-The patient must make three requests to their attending/prescribing physician to use the California End of Life Option Act: two verbal requests and one written one.
-The written request is the Patient Request form, which is included in this packet.
+The patient must make three requests to their attending/prescribing physician to use the Our Care, Our Choice Act: two verbal requests and one written one.
+The written request is the Request for Medication to End My Life form provided by the state, which is included in this packet.
 Only the patient can make these requests; they cannot be made through an advance directive or by a family member or friend.
 The requests must be made to a physician, not office staff.
 Please see the "Steps" section of this document for details.

 The type and dosage of aid-in-dying medication doctors prescribe, including medications to prevent nausea and vomiting, varies with each individual.
 The medication cannot be injected.
-The patient must be able to ingest the medication without assistance, usually by swallowing or by using a feeding tube.
+The patient must be able to ingest the medication, usually by swallowing or by using a feeding tube.
 The prescribing physician must send the prescription directly to the pharmacy.
 The pharmacy will NOT accept a prescription directly from a patient.
 The physician or healthcare system will give the patient the name of suitable pharmacies.
-A designated family member or friend may pick up the medications, or it can be mailed to you.
+A designated family member or friend may pick up the medications or it can be mailed to the patient.

-If the prescribing doctor has any questions about medications or participating pharmacies, the doctor can call Compassion & Choices' free and confidential Doc2Doc consultation line at 800.247.7421.
+If the prescribing doctor has any questions about medication or participating pharmacies, the doctor can call Compassion & Choices' free and confidential Doc2Doc consultation line at 800.247.7421.

 The patient may ask their provider or pharmacy about the cost of these medications.
-Some insurance policies cover the cost of the medication and/or the physician visits.
-Please contact the insurance provider to find out what the policy covers.
+Some healthcare insurance policies cover the cost of the medication and/or the physician visits.
+Please contact their insurance provider to find out what the healthcare policy covers.

-Life insurance benefits are not affected by using the California End of Life Option Act.
-The underlying illness will be listed as the cause of death.
+Life insurance benefits are not affected by requesting or using the Our Care, Our Choice Act.
+The underlying terminal illness will be listed as the cause of death.
 The law specifies that a death resulting from self-administering aid-in-dying medication is not suicide.